quarksuite/legacy/README.md

 ### Simple, Yet Featureful

 Quarksuite is lean as a library.
-It only provides **utilities** for building design systems.
-Basically, you put data in and get data out.
+It only provides **utilities** for implementing design systems.
+You put data in and get data out that you can use through your whole system.
 Quarksuite will not be responsible for generating design tokens or building UIs.
-Design systems are its thing, and I want to make it as excellent as possible in doing its thing.
+I built it to ease the execution of design systems for designers and to help developers get started with using them.

 ### Tiny Universes

-The design systems you build with Quarksuite can be specific to one project, or you can build boilerplate systems to use in many projects.
-You can use Quarksuite systems for one-off interfaces, customizable themes, or anything else that consumes data.
+The baseline data you build with Quarksuite can be specific to one project, or you can use it across multiple systems.
+You can use Quarksuite for one-off interfaces, customizable themes, or anything else that consumes and writes data.

-### Your Design System, Your Way
+### Your Data, Your Way

-I’ve deliberately built Quarksuite not to be opinionated about **how** you generate your design data.
+I’ve deliberately built Quarksuite not to be opinionated about **how** you generate your baseline system data.
 You can have your system in one big file, or you can categorize colors, content, and composition in many files.
 In fact, Quarksuite is designed to disappear after its job is done.

 ## Features